MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -TargetedDomainsToProtect
-The TargetedDomainsToProtect parameter specifies the domains that are included in antiphishing protection when the EnableTargetedDomainsProtection parameter is set to $true.
+The TargetedDomainsToProtect parameter specifies the domains that are included in domain impersonaton protection when the EnableTargetedDomainsProtection parameter is set to $true.

 You can specify multiple domains separated by commas.